-In Colombia, criminal sanctions apply only to bid rigging.30 The Colombian Criminal Code establishes in these cases fines of up to 1,000 legal minimum wage (approximately 880 million Colombian pesos) and between six and 12 years' imprisonment.
+In Colombia, criminal sanctions apply only to bid rigging.28 The Colombian Criminal Code establishes in these cases fines of up to 1,000 legal minimum wages (approximately 1.16 billion Colombian pesos) and between six and 12 years' imprisonment.

-In contrast, and similarly to Chile, in Brazil only cartels are considered federal crimes, for which individuals may be prosecuted and sanctioned not only with fines, but also with imprisonment for between two and five years.
-Brazil's antitrust authority (the Administrative Council for Economic Defence (CADE))31 has signed a series of cooperation agreements with criminal prosecutors' offices from a number of states, to make criminal prosecutions more effective, and to facilitate the notification of foreign individuals and entities investigated by the agency, the collection of relevant evidence and information, and the possibility of learning new techniques from other agencies.
+In contrast, and similarly to Chile, in Brazil only cartels are considered federal crimes, for which individuals may be prosecuted and sanctioned not only with fines, but also with imprisonment of between two and five years.
+Brazil's antitrust authority (the Administrative Council for Economic Defence (CADE))29 has signed a series of cooperation agreements with criminal prosecutors' offices from a number of states, to make criminal prosecutions more effective, and to facilitate the notification of foreign individuals and entities investigated by the agency, the collection of relevant evidence and information, and the possibility of learning new techniques from other agencies.